-Wintertime meteorological conditions over the North Atlantic can foster strong stratospheric gravity waves during December and January.
-Intense surface flow over the terrains of Greenland, Scandinavia, and Svalbard can excite orographic gravity waves [e.g. Leutbecher and Volkert, 2000; Doyle et al., 2005; Eckerman et al., 2006].
+[2] Wintertime meteorological conditions over the North Atlantic can foster strong stratospheric gravity waves during December and January.
+Intense surface flow over the terrain of Greenland, Scandinavia, and Svalbard can excite orographic gravity waves [e.g., Leutbecher and Volkert, 2000; Doyle et al., 2005; Eckermann et al., 2006].
 When the prevailing wind exhibits small directional wind shear in the vertical across the tropopause, these waves propagate vertically well into the stratosphere.
-Flow conditions in this region can likewise emit inertia gravity waves due to imbalance of the jet stream.
+Flow conditions in this region can likewise emit inertia gravity waves because of imbalance of the jet stream.
 Where the horizontal jet is rapidly changing speed and direction, it can evolve (by adjusting the relationship between mass and velocity fields) through radiation of gravity waves [Gill, 1982].
-Buss et al. [2004] and Dörnbrack et al. [2002] reported inertia gravity waves in the stratosphere during January 2000 related to a stationary high mean sea level pressure ("blocking") and strong anticyclonic jet stream over the North Atlantic.
-Likewise, inertial gravity waves can result from synoptic-scale Rossby wave breaking related to the occlusion process of a maturing extratropical storm [Hitchman et al., 2003].
-Overall, these aforementioned studies report strong temperature perturbation (in the cold polar region) induced by these waves that can lead to the formation of polar stratospheric clouds (PSCs) in the lower stratosphere [Carslaw et al., 1998; 1999].
+Buss et al. [2004] reported inertia gravity waves in the stratosphere during January 2000 related to a stationary high mean sea level pressure ("blocking") and strong anticyclonic jet stream over the North Atlantic.

-More recently, during the end of January 2005, rampant gravity wave activity was observed over the North Atlantic [e.g. Maturilli and Dörnbrack, 2006].
+[3] More recently, during the end of January 2005, extensive gravity wave activity was observed over the North Atlantic [e.g., Maturilli and Dörnbrack, 2006].
 The predominant gravity wave features persisted on the eastern side of Greenland.
 The extent of their phase lines and wave amplitudes increased with altitude.
-Figure 1a shows strong radiance perturbations in CO2 15-micron bandwidth observed on 24 January 2005 by the Atmospheric Infrared Sounder (AIRS) aboard NASA AQUA satellite [Aumann et al., 2003; Fetzer et al., 2003].
-The AIRS has a horizontal resolution of ~15 km.
-These perturbations are representative of gravity waves with vertical wavelengths in excess of 12 km resolved by AIRS weighting function [Alexander and Barnet, 2006].
+Figure 1a shows strong radiance perturbations in the CO2 15-micron emission band observed on 24 January 2005 by the Atmospheric Infrared Sounder (AIRS) aboard NASA AQUA satellite [Aumann et al., 2003; Fetzer et al., 2003].
+The AIRS has a horizontal resolution of ~ 15 km.
+These perturbations are representative of gravity waves with vertical wavelengths in excess of 12 km that are resolved by the AIRS weighting function [Alexander and Barnet, 2006].
 Using the mapping technique of Wu and Zhang [2004], the AIRS "background state" was first determined by fitting cross-(satellite)-track radiance with a third-order polynomial function.
 The fitted result was then smoothed along the satellite track with a 500-km running window (keeping features smaller than 500 km).
 The displayed radiance perturbations are defined as the difference between the observed radiance and this background.